 Removal of Part Lot Control

-Removal of Part Lot Control is an alternative to Consent or a Plan of Subdivision, and is appropriate when several land transactions are involved, but the resulting transactions / changes will not affect the nature or character of the existing Plan of Subdivision.
+Removal of Part Lot Control is an alternative to a Consent or a Plan of Subdivision.
+It is a good option when several land transactions are needed, but the changes won’t alter the overall layout or character of the existing subdivision.

 • Written request describing the purpose and effect of the proposal